 Reworking on DevOps with Data

 Business leaders can look beyond the rear-view mirror of faster deliveries, as DevOps move on from opinions to data.
 Instead, they can harness the power of Data and Artificial Intelligence to drive application and business decisions based on real-time and predictive insights.
 They can use Data-driven DevOps to up their game: effortlessly for new feature releases, assuring IT alignment for new initiatives, block security threats and improving application performance.
 The end results?
 DevOps is no longer a battle to release faster in the face of growing data complexity.
 It becomes an opportunity to build Data-driven culture within an organization to benefit customers with more innovation and faster deliveries.
-Talk to us in more detail about TED and how it can complement your current development tool chain at email@example.com.
+Talk to us in more detail about TED and how it can accelerate your DevOps services, mail us at firstname.lastname@example.org.